orbitdb/orbitdb/API.md

 replicate and add operations to any of their stores.

 ## `oplog.values`
-An Array of operations sorted in ascending order by their time.
+An Array of operations sorted by how they happened in ascending order.
 If an operation A is before B, A is before B in the Array.

 Each oplog entry contains these fields: